ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 * Backup data - Backup files will be hosted in the Veeam repository server.
 For more information, see [Importing Veeam Agent backups](https://helpcenter.veeam.com/docs/agentforwindows/userguide/integration_import.html?ver=50){: external}.
 * Backup configuration - The backup configuration can be saved to a file.
 For more information, see [Configuration backup and restore](https://helpcenter.veeam.com/docs/backup/vsphere/vbr_config.html?ver=110){: external}.

+If you want to migrate your Veeam service from VMware NSX-V to VMware NSX-T, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+{: note}

 ## Caveonix RiskForesight